SlimeVR/SlimeVR-Docs-Site/server-setup/putting-on-trackers.md

 layout: page
 nav_order: 4
 parent: SlimeVR Setup

+title: Putting on Your Trackers
 ---

-# Putting on Your Trackers
+# Putting on Your Trackers {#putting-on-your-trackers}

 Put trackers on according to the pictures.
 These are the recommended positions, you can use any comfortable position for you, but there are a few rules: